 NOTE: When registering a custom NF in NRF, it is recommended to use a NF type name that prevents collisions with other custom NF type names, or with NF types defined in the future by 3GPP.
 E.g., prefixing the custom NF type name with the string "CUSTOM_".

 During the registration of a Network Function instance with a custom NF type, the NF instance may provide NF-specific data (in the "customInfo" attribute), that shall be stored by the NRF as part of the NF profile of the NF instance.

+The NRF shall accept the registration of NF Instances containing Vendor-Specific attributes (see 3GPP TS 29.500 [4], subclause 6.6.3), and therefore, it shall accept NF Profiles containing attributes whose type may be unknown to the NRF, and those attributes shall be stored as part of the NF's profile data in NRF.